Chris Christie: There Is No One With More Influence Over Trump Than Jared Kushner

 Former New Jersey Gov. Chris Christie made headlines in early 2016 when he dropped out of the presidential race and subsequently became the first major Republican to endorse Donald Trump.

 Soon after, he found himself leading then-candidate Trump's transition team.
-By the time Trump won the election in November, Christie says, he and about 140 other staff members had compiled some 30 binders filled with short lists for various positions and strategies for legislative undertakings.
+By the time Trump won the election in November, Christie says, he and about 140 other staff members had compiled some 30 binders filled with shortlists for various positions and strategies for legislative undertakings.

 But days after the election, Christie was out — and so were his binders.